compsci-suny-newpaltz/TR-TA-CompSci-Handbook/1 General Info/Code of Conduct.md

 # Code of Conduct

-As a TA/TR/GA, you represent the Computer Science department and the university.
+As a TR, you represent the Computer Science department and the university.
 Your conduct should reflect professionalism, integrity, and a commitment to creating a supportive and inclusive environment for all students.

 Please review and follow the expectations below: